-1. Access and Equity:
+- 1. Access and Equity: - a.

-- a.
 How will the program serve all youth including youth from Historically Marginalized Groups who may need additional supports or accommodations? - b.
-If any sliding scale rates for service exists; provide a description of the sliding scales, and the steps your program will take to ensure that no student will be turned away for inability to pay.
-Note differences between sites if any.

-- Transportation: Describe the need for transportation to and from the afterschool program, if applicable.
+If a fee structure exists; provide a description of the steps your program will take to ensure that no student will be turned away for inability to pay.
+Note differences between sites if any. - 2.
+Transportation: Describe the need for transportation to and from the afterschool program, if applicable.
 If there is not a need for transportation support, indicate why. - 3.
 Space and Resources: Describe any available spaces and associated resources used to support the program.
 Detail any commitments and explanations of space or resources provided by partner organizations. - 4.
-Leadership: Describe the leadership structure(s) of the project including the role, qualifications, and hours they will devote to the project for all members of that structure. - 5.
-Staffing: List the staff types, qualifications, and their roles in implementing the project.
+Leadership: Describe the leadership structure(s) of the project including the role, qualifications, and hours they will devote to the project for all members of that structure.

+5. Staffing: List the staff types, qualifications, and their roles in implementing the project.